 - Large competitors – SEO is basically the only acquisition method where small businesses can compete on a level playing field.
 Unlike PPC, or even social, large competitors can’t simply throw money at SEO to squeeze the little guy.

 - Small competitors – You’d be amazed at how little SEO effort it takes to leap-frog your local competitors.
 Since most small companies fail to take SEO seriously, even a small effort can easily make you the local top performer in your niche.

 Most industries are only getting more competitive – especially online.
 Small business SEO is one of the best ways to make sure you keep getting a slice of the pie long into the future.

 Attract Mobile Traffic

-Putting in some effort with SEO also helps you to identify issues with how your site is performing.
+Putting in some effort with SEO also helps you identify issues with your site’s performance.
 For example, over half of searches are carried out on mobile devices.
 Despite this, most small businesses lack a clear mobile SEO strategy.